jliuuuuu/CSCE435Project/Report.md

 Instrument your code, and turn in at least one Caliper file per algorithm;
 if you have implemented an MPI and a CUDA version of your algorithm, turn in a Caliper file for each.

+## 11/08/2023 Update
+- We have not finished our project implementation quite yet
+- Some of the problems we encountered were time constraints on testing the algorithms
+- For this reason, we also do not have any caliper files at this time in our project

 ### 3a.
 Caliper instrumentation
 Please use the caliper build `/scratch/group/csce435-f23/Caliper/caliper/share/cmake/caliper`